If the owners of an LLC agree, an LLC can convert to a corporation. This could result in more paperwork and taxes, but what are the benefits?

 Each corporation, whether S or C, has its own distinct business structure.
 There are many similarities in these structures, but also significant differences.

-Rules and Regulations: Both corporations need to hold meetings of shareholders as well as that of directors, minute these meetings, issue stock, create any needed bylaws, and file reports annually.
+– Rules and Regulations: Both corporations need to hold meetings of shareholders as well as of directors, the minute these meetings, issue stock, create any needed bylaws, and file reports annually.